kdy304g/HackingPredatorPreyDynamics/reports/final_report.md

 The model was also tested with different reproducibility for wolves and sheeps and it did not produce the desired cyclical pattern as in the L-V model.

 ## Experiment (with grass)
 It is not hard to realize the limit of the previous model.
 The problem is that either the population of sheeps explode and never decrease or that no one survives in the environment because the population of wolves over dominate that of sheeps.
-To get as close as possible to the pattern in the L-V model, we can conjecture that adding a limiting factor to the population of sheeps while the wolves has low reproducibility would produce somewhat similar patterns.
+To get as close as possible to the pattern in the L-V model, we can conjecture that adding a limiting factor to the population of sheeps while the wolves have low reproducibility would produce somewhat similar patterns.

 ### Model
 Everything is the same in this model except for the addition of new agent, grass.
 Grass don't move in any direction and its whole purpose of existence is to be eaten by sheeps.
 Now, sheeps need grass for survival since their metabolism is not ridiculously efficient(surviving without food) anymore.
 Grass regrows after being eaten by sheeps every 30 steps. </br>

 *Wolf rules* </br>
 1. Move randomly to an adjacent cell and decrease energy
-2. If on the same cell as one or mroe sheep, then eat a sheep and increase energy
+2. If on the same cell as one or more sheep, then eat a sheep and increase energy
 3. If energy < 0 then die
 4. With certain probability, reporduce